 Hoop or frame

 I recommend using a hoop or frame – especially when you are first starting to embroider – although you can also hold the fabric without any support.
 There are plenty of options and sizes, so I would suggest going to a craft store and trying a few.
 I generally use a hoop one size bigger than what I will frame my project in.
 That way I have extra room if my embroidery goes to the edge of the hoop.
 There are frames and stands as well.
 My friend tried a Q-snap frame and really liked it – she said it didn’t leave as many marks in the fabric as hoops can.

 If you are using a hoop or frame, separate the two pieces.

-Place the bigger/top part of your hoop or frame on top of the fabric, push down so the two parts of the hoop slide together, and tighten the screw at the top of your hoop.
+Place the bigger/top part of the hoop or frame on top of the fabric, push down so the two parts of the hoop slide together, and tighten the screw at the top of the hoop.
 You don’t need to tighten it all the way, just until the fabric is fairly taut.
 You can also tug a little bit at the corners of the fabric to smooth out any wrinkles.
 Don’t stretch the fabric too much – that could distort the fabric and then the embroidery – just until it’s comfortably taut.

-Bonus tip: Loosen your hoop/frame or take your piece completely out of the hoop if you’re not going to be able to work on it for a few days.
+Bonus tip: Loosen the hoop/frame or take your piece completely out of the hoop if you’re not going to be able to work on it for a few days.
 Hoops and frames often leave impressions in the fabric (which can be frustrating to get out), and doing this will help avoid deep impressions.

 Next, measure a piece of floss as long as your arm.
 This will give you enough floss to embroider a fair bit, but not so much that it will tangle all the time.